Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What is online banking?

-How do I register for online banking?
+How do I set up online banking?

 How do I register for mobile and tablet banking?

 After you’ve set up online banking on your desktop, download your bank’s app and follow the directions.
 If your phone allows it, you might be able to connect your debit or credit card to Apple Pay, Google Pay or other digital wallets.

 Should I choose an account based on its online banking system?

 If you live your life through your smartphone, mobile banking could be the deal breaker between competing bank accounts.
 Some banks offer more advanced online banking capabilities than others, like mobile check deposits and statements that integrate with your existing accounting software.

 Remember to compare fees and features on mobile banking apps.
 You may find that more expensive bank accounts offer more helpful online banking services.Back to top